 You'll benefit from small group teaching, as well as receive tutoring sessions to provide further advice and support for future employment.
 Learning will also be supported via e-learning sites.

-- Course leader Paula Reavey received the British Psychological Society 'Book of the Year 2014' award for 'Psychology, Mental Health and Distress', which she co-authored.
+- Course founder Paula Reavey received the British Psychological Society 'Book of the Year 2014' award for 'Psychology, Mental Health and Distress', which she co-authored.

 As an Applied Sciences student, you will be allocated a named academic tutor during your first three weeks at LSBU.
 The role of your academic tutor is to be your primary contact for academic and professional development support.

 Your academic tutor will support you to get the most of your time at LSBU, providing advice and signposting to other sources of support in the University.

 Your academic tutor should be the first person at the university that you speak to if you are having any difficulties that are affecting your work.
 These could be academic, financial, health-related or another type of problem.

 You will have appointments with your academic tutor a minimum of once per semester for 30 minutes throughout your course.
 This is often supplemented with additional meetings arranged via email as and when students need support.
 In addition to this Learning Support hours for all teaching staff will be advertised and available for you to book additional time for support related to a specific teaching session.